foxt451/k8s_labs/README.md

 Finally, open your `http://$(minikube_ip)/` to see the webpage.
 `http://$(minikube_ip)/api/tasks/v1/tasks` is the path to the "tasks" REST resource.
 Apart from GET all, it has endpoints to GET one, POST, PATCH and DELETE.

+## Helm

+The charts are conveniently installed by executing in `helm` directory:

+`helm install todos .`

+Custom values might be supplied through helm CLI flags.

 # Docker hub images
 Client: https://hub.docker.com/repository/docker/foxt451/mcsvc-client